Whips66/Spanish/README.md

 - 🎮 **Gamified Learning**: Score points, build streaks, and track your best performance
 - 📊 **Progress Tracking**: Visual progress bar and real-time statistics
+- 🤖 **Animated Mascot**: Friendly robot character that celebrates correct answers and encourages you when wrong
-- 🎯 **Dual Question Types**:
+- 🎯 **Four Question Types** (25% each):
-  - Conjugation questions (75%): Conjugate verbs for given tense and pronoun
+  - Conjugation questions: Conjugate verbs for given tense and pronoun
-  - Identify tense questions (25%): Identify which tense a conjugated verb is using
+  - Identify tense questions: Identify which tense a conjugated verb is using
+  - Identify pronoun questions: Determine which pronoun matches the conjugation
+  - Identify infinitive questions: Match a conjugation to its base verb
 - ⚡ **Instant Feedback**: Immediate confirmation with encouraging messages and tense usage explanations
+- 💡 **Smart Hints**: Context-aware hints for wrong answers (regular verb patterns, irregular verb tips, pronoun clues)
-- 🌟 **25 Common Verbs**: Practice the most frequently used Spanish verbs
+- 🌟 **50 Common Verbs**: Practice the most frequently used Spanish verbs
-- 📚 **7 Tenses**: Comprehensive coverage from present to compound past tenses
+- 📚 **8 Tenses**: Comprehensive coverage including simple and compound tenses
 - 📱 **Responsive Design**: Works great on desktop and mobile devices
 - 🎓 **Educational**: Learn what each tense is used for with detailed descriptions
 - 🌐 **Spanish Interface**: Tense names displayed in Spanish for authentic learning

 ## Verb Coverage

-The application includes **25 of the most commonly used Spanish verbs**:
+The application includes **50 of the most commonly used Spanish verbs**:

 - ser (to be)
 - estar (to be - location/condition)